mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 "Yeah, please don't go cuddle and make out with him."

-"I won't.
-And I'll let him know how I feel about it if he texts me."
+"I won't.  <u>And I'll let him know how I feel about it if he texts me.</u>"

 Gyuna and I had been talking for about an hour, at which point I got a text from Bryce that he was going to be at the library at 8 tonight and was wondering if I'd be available to meet him.
 I didn’t get his text until a few minutes past 8.
 I told Gyuna about it.